Dividing Professional Practices And Family-Owned Businesses In Divorce

 We utilize a team of experts, such as business valuation experts and forensic accountants, to determine your company’s true value.
 They consider all tangible and intangible assets to arrive at a value that our firm will use to negotiate on your behalf.

 We are also experienced in uncovering hidden assets and unreported income.

 What If I Don’t Want My Business To Close?

 Divorce does not need to mean the end of your business.
 We often help clients who wish to keep their business open, often with one spouse assuming control and receiving all assets associated with the company.
 In these situations, the other spouse will receive other property that closely equals a fair share of the value of the business.

 Contact us online today to schedule your free, half-hour initial consultation with one of our business divorce attorneys.
-Or, call our main office in Wheeling and Buffalo Grove at 847-459-4448 or our Libertyville office at 847-281-0200.
-We focus our practice on the north and northwest suburbs, but we serve clients throughout greater Chicago.
+Or, call our offices in Wheeling and Buffalo Grove at 847-459-4448 or our Libertyville office at 847-281-0200.
+We focus our practice in Cook, Lake, McHenry and DuPage counties.

 Credit cards are accepted, and installment plans are available.